-The Port of Seattle has set a goal to power every flight fueled at Seattle-Tacoma International Airport with sustainable aviation fuel (SAF) by 2028.
+The Port of Seattle has set a goal to power every flight fueled at Seattle-Tacoma International Airport with at least a 10% blend of sustainable aviation fuel (SAF) by 2028.
+Explore the Port's role to bring SAF to Sea-Tac Airport here.

 Washington State Leadership on Sustainable Aviation Fuel